jerryscript-project/iotjs/docs/IoT.js-Package-(outdated).md

 * To see what it actually is, please visit [www.npmjs.com](https://www.npmjs.com/), and also [docs.npmjs.com](https://docs.npmjs.com/).
 * To avoid confusion with the original server, we'll call it "ipm", for IoT.js Package Manager.
 * Current status of "ipm" is started and it's for developers so has no separate web page.
 We need to develop them.
 * "npm" program is used for publish and download modules.
-We may fork when customisation is needed.
+We may fork when customization is needed.

 ### Installing "npm"
 ```